General Camp Information

 - Children will be instructed and encouraged to keep the seat belt properly fastened and adjusted.

-The driver will ensure that all doors are secured at all times when the vehicle is moving.
+1130782 The driver will ensure that all doors are always secured when the vehicle is moving.

 The driver will make a good faith effort to ensure that each child is properly belted throughout the trip.